mietek/pol/README.md

 But there are several properties that emphasize the value of definitions over their equivalent, a series of subroutine calls.
 First, you needn’t be concerned about call sequence, about what registers are available and what must be saved; simply type a word.
 Second, one definition can execute another.
 That is, you can nest definitions, again without any concern about saving return addresses or other register conflicts.
 You can even use definitions recursively without concern.
 Third, you can pass arguments among definitions effortlessly, in fact invisibly, since they are on the stack.
 Again you have no concern for calling sequence or storage conflicts.
 Plenty of temporary storage is available, too; again on the stack.

-Of course you have to pay for this convenience, though probably less than you would with FORTRAN subroutine calls.
+Of course you have to pay for this convenience, though probably less than you would with <span class="small-caps">FORTRAN</span> subroutine calls.
 The price is the control loop.
 It’s pure overhead.
 Executing the code for each entry of course proceeds at computer speed; however obtaining the address of the next code to execute takes some instructions, about eight.
 This is why I urge you to optimize your control loop.

 Notice that if the code executed for words is long compared to the control loop, the cost is negligible.
 This is the principle of control languages.
 As the code shrinks to control loop size, and smaller, overhead rises to 50% and higher.
 This is the price of an application language.
 Note, however, that 50% overhead is easily reached with operating systems and compilers that support an application program.